krainey1/ConvNeuralNets/README.md

 adversarial_functions.py
 (subject to change)
 This script runs 4 different methods for generating adversarial functions, which is tested by running images through an image processing pipeline and generating the class labels and probabilities for each.
 Output is currently in the form of a bar graph using matplotlib that autosaves graphs to the Graphs/ directory.
-This is where image transformations are being tested (e.g. resizing, color jittering, etc.)
+This is where image transformations are being tested (e.g. resizing, cropping, brightess, contrast.)

+NEW: time library has been imported to adversarial_functions.py, pauses after each execution for 15 seconds before continuing to prevent the killing of the program on longer runs

 ## Notes